Is it possible to secure a job immediately after graduation?

 - Excellent communication and interpersonal skills

 These are skills you can gain as you grow up.
-You can gain them when you serve in leadership positions in school while volunteering in the community and while interacting with your family and friends.
-School offers a wide range of opportunities for everyone to develop all these skills.
+You can gain them by serving in leadership positions at school, volunteering in the community, and through normal interaction with family and friends.
+School offers a wide range of leadership opportunities for everyone who wants to develop these skills.

 Read Also: Why you are failing in your job search